simdjson/simdjson/doc/ondemand.md

 ### Starting the iteration

 1. First, we declare a parser object that keeps internal buffers necessary for parsing.
-This can be reused to parse multiple JSON files, so you don't pay the high cost of allocating memory every time (and so it can stay in cache!).
+This can be reused to parse multiple JSON files, so you do not pay the high cost of allocating memory every time (and so it can stay in cache!).

    This declaration does not allocate any memory; that will happen in the next step.